Notre-Dame de Paris Cathedral

 All our apartments in Paris

 Notre-Dame de Paris is one of the most visited monuments in the capital city.
-Celebrated throughout the entire world, the building was made famous in a Victor Hugo novel.
-When standing in front of the cathedral doors, you're faced with 850 years of history.
+The cathedral was made famous in a Victor Hugo novel.
 Construction took place between 1163 and 1345.
 Even in 1250, though the cathedral appeared to be complete, it was continuously modified until the middle of the 14th century.
 The various builders wanted to add their own personal touches.

 A marriage of Gothic and Romanesque styles, Notre-Dame de Paris is the most remarkable building in terms of the ornamentation on its main facade.
 The main alter is decorated with statues.
 Kneeling before the pieta, Louis XIV renews the vows of his father, Louis XIII, and is really a unique piece which can be seen today.